Anchor bolt: Bonded anchors

 Bonded anchors are also referred as adhesive anchors or chemical anchors.
 The anchoring material is an adhesive (also called mortar) usually consisting of epoxy, polyester, or vinylester resins.

 In bonded anchors, the force-transfer mechanism is based on bond stresses provided by binding organic materials.
 Both ribbed bars and threaded rods can be used and a change of the local bond mechanism can be appreciated experimentally.
 In ribbed bars the resistance is prevalently due to shear behavior of concrete between the ribs whereas for threaded rods friction prevails (see also anchorage in reinforced concrete).

 The performance of this anchor's types in terms of 'load-bearing capacity', especially under tension loads, is strictly related to the cleaning condition of the hole.
 Experimental results showed that the reduction of the capacity is up to 60%.
 The same applies also for moisture condition of concrete, for wet concrete the reduction is of 20% using polyester resin.
 Other issues are represented by high temperature behavior and creep response.

+Bonded expansion anchor

+Bonded expansion anchors are a hybrid of mechanical and chemical anchors.